mgoltzsche/ctnr/README.md

-# cntnr
+# ctnr

 CNTNR DEVELOPMENT IS IN AN EARLY STATE!

-cntnr is a CLI built on top of [runc](https://github.com/opencontainers/runc) to manage and build OCI images as well as containers.
+ctnr is a CLI built on top of [runc](https://github.com/opencontainers/runc) to manage and build OCI images as well as containers.
-cntnr aims to ease system container creation and execution as unprivileged user.
+ctnr aims to ease system container creation and execution as unprivileged user.
-Also cntnr is a platform to try out new runc features.
+Also ctnr is a platform to try out new runc features.

 ## Features